 Most organisations will implement change from the top down.
 The reasoning for this is sound.
 You want to make sure that your leaders are well-prepared and trained to support their respective team members in implementing change.
 However, this will not necessarily produce the best result.
 This top-down approach can breed mistrust.
 Without trust, change becomes almost impossible.

 Transformational roundtables, the same process used by John Maxwell to transform the nation of Paraguay, overcomes this.
 It is a powerful method where we begin by equipping individuals in a structured process.
 That training is then radiated from individual to individual for a massive, intentional, viral leadership development effect.
 The process is rolled out, not from top down, but concurrently across all levels.
 As a member of the team that went into Paraguay with John Maxwell, I got to witness the transformation happening in front of my own eyes.
+If you are interested in running this program in your organisation, contact me for more details.

 This is where we over analyse a situation to the extent that we become paralysed and cannot take any action.
 Over-thinking a problem is not necessarily a good idea – especially in business!
 We toss all the pros and cons over and over and over in our head and our fear of making the wrong decision stops us dead in our track.
 The end result is that we end up doing nothing.
 And that is the worst possible thing we can do.